Detaching From An Alcoholic

 • Take up hobbies again

-When we start detaching-we stop enabling.
-This type of situation will allow the alcoholic to suffer the consequences of their actions and help them reach their bottom.
-In separating ourselves from all of their drama we in-turn experience more peace and serenity in our lives.
-Loving the alcoholic by letting go is the key to detachment.
+This new way of acting will allow the alcoholic to suffer the consequences of their actions and also help them to reach their bottom.
+In separating ourselves from all of their drama, we in turn, experience more peace and serenity in our own personal lives.
+Loving the alcoholic by letting go is the goal of this detachment process that we are learning about.

 Separating ourselves as an individual in a co-dependent relationship takes time.
-As we continue attending alcoholism support group meetings and set goals to better our personal lives, it becomes easier to lovingly remove ourselves from the alcoholic’s behavior.
+As we continue attending alcoholism support group meetings and set goals to better our personal lives, it becomes easier to lovingly remove ourselves from the alcoholic’s behaviors.
 Being kind to an alcoholic will become easier as we learn how to love them differently.
+Again, this is not something that will happen overnight.

-We begin to recognize when associating with them is not a good thing and learn how to avoid the sting of alcoholism.
+As time goes on, we begin to recognize the times in which associating with them would not be a good idea.
+As we continue to learn detachment methods, the sting of alcoholism occurs less frequently.
 This works very much like hanging out around a bee hive.
-As long as you don’t stick your nose in the hive and keep a safe distance you won’t get hurt.
+As long as you don’t stick your nose in the hive and keep a safe distance, you won’t get stung.

 The hard part of detachment from an alcoholic is breaking habitual patterns that we have been doing for a long time.
-This just takes time.
-I’ve heard it said that if you walk a hundred miles in the woods don’t expect to walk out in an hour.
+This “just takes time.”
+I’ve heard it said: “if you walk a hundred miles in the woods, don’t expect to walk out in an hour.”
 The same applies to being obsessed with an alcoholic.
-It takes time and effort to break free from our destructive behavior patterns.
+It takes time and effort to break free from our destructive behavior patterns that we have become accustomed to.

 As we begin to detach more from all of their drama, we quit enabling them to depend upon us.
 It’s hard to do at first because we are so used to rescuing them from everything.
 When we quit rescuing them and let them suffer the consequences of their actions, we are less affected by their behaviors.

 Detaching from an alcoholic means that we let go of them.
 It doesn’t mean that we quit loving or caring about them.
 We just learn how to mind our own business and start living our own lives as they continue to drink.
-Even though we may still get frustrated with an alcoholic, we will react differently so that we will remain more calm.
+Even though we may still get frustrated with an alcoholic, we will react differently so that WE will remain more calm and experience greater levels of peace within ourselves.

 The alcoholic may not like our changes in behavior, OH WELL!
 We have to be strong as we start doing things differently.
-This is why we need the “support” of support group meetings and members.
-They are set in place to make us stronger as we grow in doing things differently.
+This is why we need the support of support group meetings and of friends who know how to help us change.

-Detachment means that we don’t make decisions based upon the alcoholic’s opinions, moods, or advice in relation to our life.
+Loving detachment from alcoholism means that we don’t make decisions based upon the alcoholic’s opinions, moods or advice in relation to our life.
 We eventually begin to be hardly affected by their destructive behaviors, views and attitudes toward us.

 Leave a Reply